10xEngineer/microcloud.10xEngineer/ami_builder/README.md

 ## Windows Images

-For windows images you need to setup base Windows AMI for WinRM.
+For windows images (Windows 2008 R2 only) you need to setup base Windows AMI for WinRM.
 Script `definition/postinstall.ps1` contains all the logic for minimum bootstrap (without chef).
 [To run it](http://technet.microsoft.com/en-us/library/ee176949.aspx), you need to enabled PowerShell on the target instance

     Set-ExecutionPolicy RemoteSigned